Here's why Dr. Fauci says the U.S. is 'out of the pandemic phase'

 "I am virtually certain that we are undercounting the number of infections" in the U.S. because many people are experiencing only mild or no symptoms, Fauci said.

-Despite a recent rise of COVID-19 cases, including Vice President Kamala Harris, Fauci reiterated that hospitalization rates are only rising slowly, unlike during the surge driven by delta variant.
-And CDC Director Rochelle Walensky said on Tuesday that U.S. coronavirus deaths have fallen to a seven-day average of about 300 per day.
+Despite a recent rise of COVID-19 cases, including a recent positive test for Vice President Harris, Fauci reiterated that hospitalization rates are rising only slowly, unlike during the surge driven by the delta variant.
+And the CDC's director, Dr. Rochelle Walensky, said on Tuesday that U.S. coronavirus deaths have fallen to a seven-day average of about 300 per day.

-The U.S. also has more tools to prevent worst-case scenarios, such as the powerful antiviral pill Paxlovid, which cuts the risk of getting hospitalized with COVID by nearly 90% and was authorized by the FDA at the end of 2021.
+The U.S. also has more tools to prevent worst-case scenarios, such as the powerful antiviral pill Paxlovid, which cuts the risk of COVID-19 hospitalization by nearly 90% and was authorized by the Food and Drug Administration at the end of 2021.

 The coronavirus will not be going away entirely

-COVID-19 has killed nearly 1 million people in the U.S. — by far the most reported by any country.
-It has taken a particularly brutal toll on Black people and other people of color, and on poorer communities without easy access to health care.
+COVID-19 has killed nearly 1 million people in the U.S. — by far the most deaths reported by any country.
+It has taken a particularly brutal toll on Black people and other people of color, as well as on poorer communities without easy access to health care.
 While the U.S. is currently in a period of comparative calm, the coronavirus is raising alarms in other parts of the world, including China.

 The infectious disease expert said it's "an unanswerable question" to ask when the global pandemic will end.